FDP control in multivariate linear models using the bootstrap: Further Theory

 \subsection{FWER inference}

-FWER inference is commonly used in brain imaging in order to identify areas of activation in the brain.
-This corresponds to performing multiple testing inference on the data and returning a set of active hypotheses $ R \subset \mathcal{H} $ such that the familywise error rate (FWER), defined as
+In brain imaging it is also desirable to control the familywise error rate (FWER) over the hypotheses.
+This corresponds to performing multiple testing inference on the data and returning a set of active hypotheses $ R \subset \mathcal{H} $ such that